chalatz/tours/pages/links/ancient-sites/lindos.md

   title: ''
 - title: The Acropolis of Lindos
   desc: The ancient Acropolis 410 feet (160m) above Lindos.
 On the approach to the
-    top you will come to the CASTLE, a 13th century fortress that is at the entrance of the site.
-To the left are thirteen remaining columns of the STOA which was constructed around 200 B.C. and has been restored.
-The TEMPLE of the LINDIAN ATHENA was once a significant religious site originally dating back to 100 BC.
-The remnants seen today were built by the tyrant Cleobulos in the 6th-century BC and are remarkably well intact, with colonnades flanking both sides of the temple.
+    top you will come to the CASTLE, a 13th century fortress that is at the doorway of the site.
+To the left are thirteen remaining columns of the STOA which was built around 200 B.C. and has been restored.
+The TEMPLE of the LINDIAN ATHENA was once a big religious site originally dating back to 100 BC.
+The remnants seen today were built by the tyrant Cleobulos within the 6th-century BC and are remarkably well intact, with colonnades flanking each side of the temple.
   gallery_rows:
   - figures:
     - thumb: img/rhodes_lindos/lindos_acropolis_7_small.jpg